A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 People who are into advanced exercise programs like athletes and bodybuilders should follow the CKD plan.
 The high intensity and volume of training are needed to optimize the effect of the diet.
 The main goal of the cyclical ketogenic diet is to use up the muscle glycogen in loads of carbs.

-Ketogenic Diet for whom?
+Ketogenic Diet for Whom?

 Just like any other low-carb diet plan, the ketogenic diet aims to eliminate glucose that is present in carbohydrates.
 Instead of producing glucose, when your body is in a ketosis state, it begins to burn the stored fat.
 Thus, following a ketogenic diet helps the body to burn the stored fat quickly.